gmag11/Paperless_ngx_uploader/README.md

 ## Scope and status

 - Supports a single Paperless‑NGX server.
-- One file per share action.
+- Multiple files per share action.
 - Simple, focused UI to complete uploads quickly.

 ## Roadmap / TODO

 - [X] Add support for token-based login for instances using OpenID login (accept user-provided access token and use it for API calls).
+- [X] Implement multiple file upload.
 - [ ] Publish app to F-Droid and/or Google Play Store.

 ## Credits and license

-- Inspired by “Paperless Share” by qcasey: <https://github.com/qcasey/paperless_share>
+- Inspired by "Paperless Share" by qcasey: <https://github.com/qcasey/paperless_share>
 - This project modernizes that idea for current Android versions and the Flutter ecosystem.

 License: GNU General Public License v3.0 (GPL-3.0)